 What is your why for going back to school?

 Are you underpaid?
-Trying to escape a dead-end job?
+Want to quit your job?
 If so, do you have the patience and endurance to spend years earning a degree to find a more satisfying job?

 Has your employer offered you a promotion that is contingent on you getting a degree?
 That sounds promising, but do you actually see yourself growing with that company?